Trusted to care in South Shields, Tyne & Wear

 I’m a social person and I enjoy getting together with friends and family in my free time.
 I also have grandchildren who I love to spend time with and care for.

 I used to volunteer to help on trips and activities at Cheviot Court, and I enjoyed the experience so much that I applied to join the team.
-I’ve worked at South Shields Museum and Roman Fort working with visiting school groups and welcoming other visitors in the summer period, and I wanted to do something similar on a permanent basis.
-I also worked in the retail sector for nearly 20 years.
+I became part of the home team in 2017.
+I previously worked in the retail sector for nearly 20 years.

 I’ve been at Cheviot Court since it opened in 2004.
 I started as a domestic and then became housekeeper.
 I’d been a laundry assistant and supervisor in a nursing home before I moved here, so I was familiar with a care home environment, which was helpful.